All Episodes

 All right, we're going to get to your phone calls here in just a second, but just a couple things first.

-Senate Democrat leader Dingy Harry collected a 1.1 million dollar windfall on a Las Vegas land sale, even though he hadn't personally owned the property for three years, according to property deeds.
+Associated Press, October 2006, John Solomon and Kathleen Hennessy, the authors of the piece, Senate Democrat leader Dingy Harry collected a $1.1 million windfall on a Las Vegas land sale, even though he hadn't personally owned the property for three years, according to property deeds.

-In the process, Harry Reed did not disclose to Congress an earlier sale in which he transferred his land to a company created by a friend and took a financial stake in that company, according to records and interviews.
+In the process, Harry Reid did not disclose to Congress an earlier sale in which he transferred his land to a company created by a friend and took a financial stake in that company, according to records and interviews.

-The Senator didn't disclose the sale on his annual public ethics report or tell Congress he had any stake in this company.
+The senator didn't disclose the sale on his annual public ethics report or tell Congress he had any stake in this company.

 He continued to report to Congress he personally owned the land, which he didn't.